HPInc/smart-test-framework/README.md

 - If you're planning to create automated tests for desktop applications, then make sure you have SikuliX configure complete as described [here](https://raiman.github.io/SikuliX1/downloads.html).
 - [Maven](https://maven.apache.org/download.cgi?Preferred=ftp://ftp.osuosl.org/pub/apache/) configured.

+#### Option 1: Clone a demo\kick-off QA project and start using STF in '10 minutes or so' :-)
+- This is a project that contains several examples of rest, web ui, desktop and mobile tests.
+- You can just use it as model\base project to your new project with a lot of examples of STF API usage.
+- The repo for the STF Kick-Off QA project is available [here](https://github.com/jeansantos38/stf-kick-off).

-#### Option 1: Import STF libraries directly into your maven project
+#### Option 2: Import STF libraries directly into your maven project
 - Open your pom.xml
 - Add this repository:
 ```xml